4 Things You Should Know Before Getting an Eye Exam

 If you have your pupils dilated, avoid driving back home.
 It’s safer to have someone drive you instead.
 Call for a cab or bring along someone who can drive you back.
 Pupil dilation makes it hard to focus clearly for several hours.
 Don’t take chances.
 Come prepared to be driven back safely.

-Routine eye exams helps optometrists identify disorders like weakening muscles, neurological damage, cataract formation or physical trauma in the initial stages so they can be corrected instantly.
-They test your refraction and colour assessment, determine how wide your field of vision and of course tests vision clarity.
-Your optometrist will offer corrective measures such as glasses, contact lenses, medication or surgery dates if required.
+Routine eye exams help optometrists identify disorders like weakening muscles, neurological damage, cataract formation, or physical trauma in the initial stages so they can be corrected instantly.
+They test your refraction and color assessment, determine how wide your field of vision is, and of course tests vision clarity.
+Your optometrist will offer corrective measures such as glasses, contact lenses, medication, or surgery dates if required.

 Visit Blink Vision Care

 Blink Vision Care has been serving customers since 2010.
-We offer a wide range of high-quality, technologically advanced, contemporary eyewear collection.
-Check out our stylish sunglasses, elegant frames and digitally made lenses after your eye exam.
+We offer a wide range of high-quality, technologically advanced, contemporary eyewear collections.
+Check out our stylish sunglasses, elegant frames, and digitally made lenses after your eye exam.
 Our experts will help you find the best solutions for you.